What Are Metal Pokémon Cards?

 The main problem with metal cards

 There are some drawbacks to metal cards.
 On the manufacturer’s side, they are expensive to produce and take up additional time and resources.
-This is true for a lot of products but it’s virtually impossible to meet the demand for these metal cards given the inability to produce them as quickly and as plentiful as regular cards.
 Also, metal cards require more delicate packaging which again, calls for more time, money, and material.
 This of course leads to scalping and unhappy customers.

-For the consumer side of things, the Pikachu and Charizard we recently saw came packaged in regular plastic which we see many cards packaged in.
+For the consumer side of things, the Pikachu and Charizard we recently saw in the Celebrations UPC came packaged in regular plastic which we see many cards packaged in.
 Once the first wave hit, Reddit and other communities began to raise the issue of the metal cards coming chipped and dented, straight out of the package.

 Unfortunately, TPCI didn’t learn from this.
 The metal cards that were included in the Arceus Premium Collection were not packaged in plastic at all, but simply freely floating within the box.
 After the product was released, the community exploded with disappointment as most customers found their Arceus cards to be roughed up from the shipping process, even when purchased in-store.